AdobeDocs/journey-optimizer.en/help/using/campaigns/create-campaign.md

 1. In the **Audience** section, click the **[!UICONTROL Select audience]** button to display the list of available Adobe Experience Platform audiences.
 Learn more more about audiences in [this section](../audience/about-audiences.md).

 1. In the **[!UICONTROL Identity type]** field, choose the type of key to use to identify the individuals from the selected audience.
-You can either an existing identity type or create a new one using the Adobe Experience Platform Identity Service.
+You can either use an existing identity type or create a new one using the Adobe Experience Platform Identity Service.
 Standard Identity namespaces are listed in [this page](https://experienceleague.adobe.com/en/docs/experience-platform/identity/features/namespaces#standard){target="_blank"}.

     Only one identity type is allowed per campaign.
 Individuals belonging to a segment that does not have the selected identity type among their different identities cannot be targeted by the campaign.